castorflex/FlipImageView/README.md

 Description
 -----------
-Small android lib allowing you to make a flip imageview easily, by extending FlipImageView.
+Small android lib allowing you to flip an imageview easily, by extending FlipImageView.

 This lib is based on the FlipAnimator by coomar.
 All the credits goes to him.